 Researchers determined a decrease in ADHD symptoms in both groups.

 While no research has been performed to test effectiveness, some chiropractors believe that chiropractic medicine can effectively treat ADHD.
 One chiropractic theory is that muscle tone imbalance causes an imbalance in brain activity.
 According to this theory, by adjusting the ADHD patient's spine, balance is restored in the brain.
 These spinal adjustments are also used in conjunction with patient exposure to different light and sound frequencies.
 However, many ADHD doctors do not support this use of chiropractic medicine for treating ADHD.

-Kinesiology or Neural Organization technique is yet another theory some chiropractors use with patients who have ADHD.
-This method is based on the premise that the skull is an extension of the spine so the misalignment of the sphenoid bone and the temporal bones in the skull causes unequal pressure distribution on different parts of the brain.
+Kinesiology or Neural Organization technique is yet another theory some chiropractors use with patients who have ADHD (and which is met with skepticism in the medical community).
+This method is based on the premise that the skull is an extension of the spine, so the misalignment of the sphenoid bone and the temporal bones in the skull causes unequal pressure distribution on different parts of the brain.
 This unequal pressure distribution causes the brain to work improperly.
 Treatment involves the chiropractor performing adjustments that realign the bones back to their proper position.
-It should be noted however that this theory invokes much skepticism because all conventional medical knowledge indicates that the cranial bones do not move, therefore, they cannot be misaligned.
+Note that cranial bones do not move, and therefore they cannot be misaligned.

-Is neurofeedback or QEEG training an effective alternative treatment for ADHD?
+Is neurofeedback or working memory training effective alternative treatments for ADHD?